 The following additional stipulations apply to any IHME website or the Global Health Data Exchange (GHDx).
 The following constitute prior written permission as required under Section 7 of the University of Washington’s Website Terms and Conditions of Use.

 - Written content, graphs, and screenshots of the visualizations on IHME Websites can be copied and redistributed with proper attribution for non-commercial uses via a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

-- Data made available for download on IHME Websites can be used, shared, modified, or built upon via the Open Data Commons Attribution License.
+- Data made available for download on IHME Websites can be used, shared, modified, or built upon by non-commercial users via the Open Data Commons Attribution License.

 Data and Methods Access Policy